vesavvo/Python_Ohjelmistoteema/English/08_Using_Relational_Databases.md

 ## Establishing connection to the database

-Let's look at an example database called `person`.
+Let's look at an example database called `people`.
 The file consists of a single table called Employee.
 The following image shows the structure and contents of the table:

 ![Data example from the Employee table](img/schema.png)